Saving Money

 • Ask about setting up a payment plan that would be affordable to you.

 • Offer a lump sum settlement of 25% of the total owed.
-If you’re facing serious financial problem (like bankruptcy), the banks may want to at least get some money.
+If you’re facing serious financial problems (like bankruptcy), the banks may want to at least get some money.
 Be upfront.

 • Be sure to get all approvals that you negotiate in writing!
 Very important.